neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 Setting up Pytorch with GPU support on a Windows system can be tricky.
-Fortunately, I had done this before, so the NVIDIA drivers and CUDA were already set up and only the correct wheel for Pytorch hat to be downloaded.
+Fortunately, I had done this before, so the NVIDIA drivers and CUDA were already set up and only the correct wheel for Pytorch had to be downloaded.
 Still, it didn't all work out the first time.
 After some troubleshooting we found the culprit: Pytorch and SAM-2 are both installed using `pip`, so you need to make sure `pip` is installed in the respective environment.
 Otherwise, it can come to version conflicts between packages from different environments,